AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/how-to-use-the-adobe-client-data-layer.md

 Notice in this example that `siteKnowledge` is wrapped inside `eventInfo`.
 The `eventInfo` key receives special treatment by the data layer.
 It tells the data layer that this data _should_ be included with the event that gets sent to listeners, but it _should not_ be retained inside the data layer.
 After listeners (like Adobe Experience Platform Tags) are notified of the event, this data is essentially forgotten.
 The `siteKnowledge` key will never show up inside the data layer's computed state.

-Each time you call `push`, the Adobe Client Data Layer will notify any listeners.
+Each time you call `push`, the Adobe Client Data Layer notifies any listeners.
 Later, we'll learn how to listen to these notifications from Adobe Experience Platform Tags and trigger rules accordingly.